dustin/gitmirror/setuphooks/README.markdown

-setuphooks is a commandline tool to set up github to notify gitmirror when a repository has changed.
+setuphooks is a commandline tool to set up github webhooks on repositories in bulk.

+You can use it to add or remove a webhook destination to all of your personal repositories, repositories in any specific org you have access to, or individual repositories.

+Hooks can be specified statically, or with a pattern (as I have different individual hooks for gitmirror for every repo, but they're all built roughly the same way).

+# Installation

 This tool is written in [go][go].
 To install it (assuming you have your go environment configured properly):